-Operator and passenger must keep their body weight rearwards.
+Keep your body weight rearwards.
 Apply the brake gradually to prevent skidding.
 Do not "coast" down the slope using solely engine compression or in neutral gear.
 Try to avoid steep inclines.
 If you're not careful, you could tip over when going down hills.